TehShrike/tehshrike.github.io/index.md

 - **[noddity-installer](https://github.com/TehShrike/noddity-installer)**: is a command-line app that installs Noddity in the current working directory
 - **[noddity-search](https://github.com/TehShrike/noddity-search)**: lets you do basic fulltext index searching of a Noddity host
 - **[noddity-retrieval](https://github.com/TehShrike/noddity-retrieval)**: fetches posts and parses metadata
+- **[validate-noddity-post](https://github.com/TehShrike/validate-noddity-post)**: asserts whether or not a post can be successfully rendered
+- **[noddity-linter](https://github.com/TehShrike/noddity-linter)**: guarantees that all the posts in a directory are able to render without errors